 Focus on living life instead of optimizing it.
 Productivity is heavily valued in our capitalist society, but if we don’t stop to smell the roses, our minds will be in a constant state of “go, go, go.”
 This mentality is what triggers anxiety and sleep disorders – and eventually, burnout.

 Accept who you are instead of trying to fit into a model that’s not suited for you.
 Acceptance is the key to living your purpose without judgment.

 This also means letting go of the idea that you’re superhuman and you have to do it all.
 Wherever you are in your journey, it’s important to stop the comparisons and accept where you are here and now.

 What we can ultimately learn from Peterson, Clark, and Palus is that burnout can be experienced by anyone, regardless of their circumstances.
 I’m here to remind you that burnout is not your fault.
 And listening to your body, mind, soul, and your heart’s desire during a time of burnout is a chance to write your own rules, create alignment with your personal values, and find clarity in your inner truth.

 Another gentle reminder that breathing, meditation, a good night’s sleep, and exercise are simple, immediate, and affordable ways to prevent and heal burnout.

-If your inner wisdom is saying that you need some help healing your burnout, click here to find out what my services can do for you.
+If your inner wisdom is saying that you need some help healing your burnout or choosing a different path, click here to find out what my services can do for you.